 Walking in Barcelona

-Walking the streets of Barcelona is an outright pleasure.
-Expats will find the city's mild weather, amazing architecture, and medieval alleys make for plenty of pedestrian opportunities.
+Walking in Barcelona is an outright pleasure.
+Expats will find that the city’s mild weather, amazing architecture, and medieval alleys make for plenty of pedestrian opportunities.

-Of course, expats should exercise more caution in transitional neighbourhoods, tourist hotspots and under cover of darkness.
-Barcelona has been appointed the pickpocket capital of the world, but apart from petty theft, expats need not be too worried about serious crime.
+Of course, you should exercise more caution in transitional neighbourhoods, tourist hotspots and under the cover of darkness.
+While Barcelona has historically had issues with pickpocketing, crime actually dropped by nearly 5 percent in 2024, with theft figures reaching their lowest level in a decade.
+Apart from petty theft, you don’t need to be too worried about serious crime.

 Cycling in Barcelona

 Barcelona has recently become much more bike-friendly and accommodating to cyclists.
-With designated lanes, signs and traffic lights in the city centre, cycling in Barcelona has never been safer.
-Bicycles can also be brought on the Metro, Trams and FGC during non-peak hours when there are fewer commuters.
+With designated lanes, signs, and traffic lights in the city centre, cycling in Barcelona has never been safer.
+You can also bring bicycles on the Metro, Trams and FGC during non-peak hours when there are fewer commuters.

-Buying a bicycle is not a necessity as the city's popular Bicing bike-sharing service offers a practical alternative with bike stands positioned throughout the city.
+Buying a bicycle is not even necessary, as the city’s popular Bicing bike-sharing service offers a practical alternative with bike stands positioned throughout the city.

-To take advantage of the service, riders simply insert their membership card at one of the designated stands, choose a bike and get going.
-When people arrive at their destination, they re-insert their cards and drop off the bike.
-Prices are charged based on the amount of time the bike is used, and the service doesn't allow bikes to be rented for longer than two hours at a time.
+To take advantage of the service, you simply insert your membership card at one of the designated stands, choose a bike, and get going.
+At your destination, you re-insert your card and drop off the bike.
+Prices are charged based on the amount of time the bike is used, and the service doesn’t allow bikes to be rented for longer than two hours at a time.

 Driving in Barcelona

 Expats moving to central Barcelona may want to reconsider buying a car.
-Parking is extremely limited, and those who do own vehicles in the city centre are often forced to hire a space in a private garage.
-Rates are typically expensive but vary greatly depending on the neighbourhood and the type of garage.
+Parking is minimal, and those who own vehicles in the city centre are often forced to rent a space in a private garage.

-Prospective drivers must be ready to deal with the notoriously challenging Catalonian bureaucracy when buying a vehicle, as expats will be required to produce an NIE number.
-Drivers should also prepare themselves for their fair share of dents and scrapes.
-No matter where a person parks in Barcelona, the insanely narrow spaces and the congestion during peak times mean no vehicle goes unscathed for long.
+You’ll need to be ready to deal with the notoriously challenging Catalonian bureaucracy when buying a vehicle, as expats will be required to produce an NIE number.
+You should also prepare for your fair share of dents and scrapes.
+No matter where you park in Barcelona, the insanely narrow spaces and the congestion during peak times mean no vehicle goes unscathed for long.

 Expat Health Insurance